-If you’re lucky you’ll get through Clearing based on your grades alone but get it into your head that you might have to have a phone interview – or even a face-to-face one.
-Get some mates to brainstorm some questions they think you might be asked and rehearse them (and any you think of) in advance.
+You might get through Clearing based on your grades alone, but there’s a good chance that you’ll have to have a phone interview – or even a face-to-face one.
+Have a google to try and find out the type of questions you might be asked and rehearse them (and any you think of) in advance.

 Have a think about any interviews you went to as part of your original application and think back to what you were asked then and the answers you gave and then try to improve on them.
 It’s helpful to keep some notes you can refer back to during the call so you keep on track and remember to say everything you planned.